dima137/iact_dnn/README.md

 # iact_dnn
-Reconstruction of IACT showers with DNNs
+Reconstruction of IACT showers with DNNs.